 For all of the many scenarios that can take place, be assured that there can be an equal number of possible defenses or instances of mitigation.
 Below are some examples of defenses and what public intoxication does to one’s criminal record.

 Even an arrest that does not lead to a formal charge for public intoxication can have lasting effects on job searches and your overall identity.
 Police department bookings are public records and eventually end up in criminal databases that can be accessed by third parties: employers, landlords, even love interests.
+For a much more in-depth discussion about this topic, you can read about issues with criminal data warehouses and the shortcomings of the public record industry here: Arrest on background check.

 There is hope!
 With the right strategy and attitude, your arrest does not have to end up as a formal criminal conviction or the punishment of jail.
 In certain courts, it is understood that being arrested for public intoxication is an out-of-character event for most adults.
 So it helps to work with your defense lawyer to portray your case as an once-in-a-lifetime moment that will not be repeated again.